How to Encrypt Java Class Files (.dex) in Android Apps

-Learn how to encrypt Java Class Files (.dex) in Android apps.
+Learn how to encrypt DEX Files (Java Classes) in Android apps.

 Since eventually all defenses can be broken, the quality of a good defense is measured by the amount of work, expertise and time needed to break the defense.